CAOR-XRteam/scener_server/README.md

 6. Returns all required asset binaries (`.glb` files) and a comprehensive scene description in JSON format.

 #### `modify_3d_scene` Pipeline
 This pipeline applies incremental changes to an existing scene based on a user's modification request.
+The workflow:

 1. Receives a modification request and fetches the current scene state from the Unity client.
 2. The **Scene Modification** parser analyzes the request to determine the intended changes (e.g., add, remove, or alter objects).